- Oh Reverend,Where Art Thou?

 A new app scheduled for release and download in early 2014 claims it will help med students tackle their board exams in a fun way.

 Scrub Wars is set for rollout in January 2014.
-It showed up on our radar because the company behind it is Jackson-based Precision Enterprises, LLC.
-The company basically consists of local lawyer M. Jason Majors and an Orange County healthcare consultant named Vincent Stevenson, who also runs a URL called Scrub Speak – a website devoted to instructing doctors on how best to lawyer up.
+It showed up on our radar because the company behind it, Precision Enterprises, LLC, is based in Jackson.
+The company’s CEO is an Orange County healthcare consultant named Vincent Stevenson, who also runs a URL called Scrub Speak – a website devoted to instructing doctors on how best to lawyer up.

 Scrub Wars promises to get med students sharp enough to ace their USMLE and COMLEX exams by charging them a penny per question and engaging them in some bizarre RPG that mixes the compulsive allure of Atari’s “Asteroid” with the “Classic Mystery Date” Milton Bradley board game dilemma of hunk or junk.